c-Viorel/VPDownloader/README.md

 - Pass any headers using the `headers` parameter (`Authorization`, `Range`, etc.).
 - Inspect download progress via the closure or observe `bytesReceived`/`fractionCompleted` to drive UI updates.
 - Use multiple downloader instances with custom `URLSessionConfiguration` for background or ephemeral sessions.
-- Share a single downloader across the app with `VPFileDownloader.shared` and ask `await downloader.activeDownloadsList()` to drive list UIs.
+- Share a single downloader across the app with `VPFileDownloader.shared`, and drive list UIs by calling `await downloader.activeDownloadsList()` to inspect/manage all active transfers.
 - Detect `VPDownloadError.destinationExists` to prompt the user before overwriting files.

 ### Background Sessions